Many whole grains, like quinoa and buckwheat, are naturally gluten-free and provide beneficial nutrients.

 If you have celiac disease or a gluten sensitivity, be sure to look for oats labeled as certified gluten-free.

-Despite its name, buckwheat is a grain-like seed that is gluten-free and has no relation to wheat.
+Despite its name, buckwheat is a grain-like seed that’s unrelated to wheat and gluten-free.

 Eating buckwheat may also help reduce some risk factors for heart disease.

-In one study, buckwheat intake was associated with lower total and “bad” LDL cholesterol plus a higher ratio of “good” HDL to total cholesterol (21).
+In one study, buckwheat intake was associated with lower total and LDL (bad) cholesterol, as well as a higher ratio of HDL (good) to total cholesterol (

-Another study had similar findings, showing that those who ate buckwheat had a lower risk of high blood pressure, high cholesterol and high blood sugar (22).
+Another study observed similar findings, showing that those who ate buckwheat had a lower risk of high blood pressure, high cholesterol, and high blood sugar (

-One cup (170 grams) of buckwheat delivers 17 grams of fiber, 23 grams of protein and over 90% of the magnesium, copper and manganese you need for the entire day (23).
+One cup (168 grams) of cooked buckwheat groats delivers 5 grams of fiber and 6 grams of protein and is a rich source of magnesium, copper, and manganese (

 Try soba noodles made from buckwheat as a gluten-free swap for traditional pasta.
-Or, use buckwheat to add a bit of crunch to soups, salads or even veggie burgers.
+Alternatively, use buckwheat to add a bit of crunch to soups, salads, or even veggie burgers.

-A 2014 study found that the compounds in amaranth were effective in blocking inflammation in both humans and mice by preventing the activation of a pathway that triggers inflammation (25).
+A 2014 test-tube study suggests that the compounds in amaranth block inflammation by preventing the activation of a pathway that triggers inflammation (

 Thanks to its high fiber content, amaranth may also decrease several heart disease risk factors.

-In fact, one animal study found that amaranth seeds decreased both blood triglycerides and “bad” LDL cholesterol levels (26).
+In fact, one animal study found that amaranth seeds decreased both blood triglycerides and LDL (bad) cholesterol levels (

-One cup (246 grams) of cooked amaranth contains 5 grams of fiber plus 9 grams of protein.
-It also meets 29% of your daily iron needs and contains a good amount of magnesium, phosphorus and manganese (27).
+One cup (246 grams) of cooked amaranth contains 5 grams of fiber and 9 grams of protein.
+It also meets 29% of your daily iron needs and contains a good amount of magnesium, phosphorus, and manganese (

-As the smallest grain in the world, teff is a tiny but powerful grain.
+As one of the smallest grains in the world, teff is a tiny but powerful grain.

 Despite being just 1/100 the size of a kernel of wheat, teff packs a nutritional punch.

 One cup (252 grams) of cooked teff contains 10 grams of protein and 7 grams of fiber.
-It also provides plenty of B vitamins, especially thiamin (34).
+It also provides plenty of B vitamins, especially thiamine (

 Corn, or maize, is among the most popular gluten-free cereal grains consumed around the world.

-In addition to being high in fiber, corn is also one of the few foods containing the carotenoids lutein and zeaxanthin, plant pigments that act as antioxidants (35).
+In addition to being high in fiber, corn is a rich source of the carotenoids lutein and zeaxanthin, which are plant pigments that act as antioxidants (

-One study found that those with a high intake of carotenoids had a 43% lower risk of age-related macular degeneration compared to those with a low intake (37).
+One study found that those with a high intake of carotenoids had a 43% lower risk of age-related macular degeneration compared with those with a low intake (

 Although brown and white rice come from the same grain, white rice has had the bran and germ of the grain removed during processing.

-Brown rice thus has more fiber and a higher amount of many micronutrients, making it one of the healthiest gluten-free grains around.
+Thus, brown rice has more fiber and a higher amount of many micronutrients, making it one of the healthiest gluten-free grains around.

 Both varieties of rice are gluten-free, but studies show that replacing white rice with brown rice comes with added health benefits.

-One cup (195 grams) of brown rice contains 4 grams of fiber and 5 grams of protein.
-It also provides a good portion of your magnesium and selenium needs for the day (42).
+One cup (202 grams) of cooked brown rice contains 3 grams of fiber and 6 grams of protein.
+It also provides a good portion of your magnesium and selenium needs for the day (

 When you have celiac disease or a sensitivity to gluten, following a gluten-free diet can be challenging.